Kaikai8888/expense-tracker-api/README.md

   * sort by amount or date
 * check subtotal amount of filtered results
 * click X button to clear year and month filtering condition
-* timezone differece issue is managed , and all date value is show in local time
+* timezone difference issue is managed , and all date value is shown in local time

 ## UX Features